IdeaPad tablets: IdeaTab Lynx

 The Lenovo IdeaTab Lynx was released in the United States in December 2012.
 The Lynx tablet sold for $599 and its Accutype keyboard base was priced at $149.
 The Lynx is an 11.6-inch tablet.
 The Lynx without the dock is 11.85 inches by 7.4 inches by 0.37 inches and weighs 1.41 pounds.
 This is approximately the same weight and thickness as the third generation Apple iPad.
 The keyboard dock weighs 1.45 pounds for a total 2.86 pounds.
 The Lynx runs the full-version of Windows 8 as opposed to Windows RT.
-The Lynx uses a 1.8 GHz dual-core Clovertrail Intel Atom Z2760 processor, 2GB of memory, and either 32GB or 64GB of eMMC flash storage.
-The 11.6-inch in-plane switching display has a resolution of 1,366 x 768 resolution and supports five-point capacitive multitouch.
+The Lynx uses a 1.8 GHz dual-core Clovertrail Intel Atom Z2760 processor, 2 GB of memory, and either 32 GB or 64 GB of eMMC flash storage.
+The 11.6-inch in-plane switching display has a resolution of 1,366 × 768 resolution and supports five-point capacitive multitouch.
 Micro-USB and micro-HDMI ports and a microSD card slot are on Lynx table.
 The keyboard dock has two standard USB 2.0 ports.
 The Lynx also has Bluetooth 4.0, 802.11b/g/n Wi-Fi networking, stereo speakers, dual microphones, a 2-megapixel front-facing webcam.

 In its review of the Lynx, CNET wrote: "The real question is, how will the Lynx stand out?
 One answer might be its weight.
 Despite its 11.6-inch screen, the tablet felt shockingly light when we held it at Lenovo's launch event.
 Although Lenovo says it's 1.44 pounds, the Lynx's tablet portion is closer in feel to a Kindle than an iPad, but with a larger display than either.
 The keyboard dock takes away from the Lynx's airiness, of course, although the two at least feel solidly linked when you use them together.
 The latch is so secure that you don't have to worry about accidentally dislodging the screen.
 We were also happy with the responsiveness of the Lynx's touchscreen, although we didn't get a chance to really challenge it during our five minute hands-on."

 IdeaPad K2

-IdeaPad K2 (IdeaPad K2010) is 1920x1200 pixel, 10.1-inch IPS panel tablet with Tegra 3 running at 1.7 GHz (possibly overclocked), 2GB RAM, Fingerprint scanner, and keyboard dock.
+IdeaPad K2 (IdeaPad K2010) is 1920x1200 pixel, 10.1-inch IPS panel tablet with Tegra 3 running at 1.7 GHz (possibly overclocked), 2 GB RAM, Fingerprint scanner, and keyboard dock.
 It is known as LePad K2 or LePad K2010 in China.
 IdeaPad K2 is meant for high-end gamers and business users.

 Lenovo has displayed this tablet in the "New Product showcase" for India.